NaivEPoi/yilu-cv/content/publication/Proteus/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *the 2023 ACM SIGSAC Conference on Computer and Communications Security*
+publication: In *the 2024 ACM SIGSAC Conference on Computer and Communications Security*
-publication_short: In *CCS 23*
+publication_short: In *CCS 24*

-abstract: We present 5GCVerif, a model-based testing framework designed to formally analyze the access control framework of the 5G Core.
-With its modular design, 5GCVerif employs various abstraction techniques to craft an abstract model that captures the intricate details of the 5G Core’s access control mechanism.
-This approach offers customizability and extensibility in constructing the abstract model and addresses the state explosion problem in model checking.
-5GCVerif also sidesteps the challenge of exhaustively generating models for all possible core network configurations by restricting the model checker to explore policy violations only within the valid network configurations.
-Using 5GCVerif, we evaluated 55 security properties, leading to the discovery of five new vulnerabilities in 5G Core’s access control mechanism.
-The uncovered vulnerabilities can result in multiple attacks including unauthorized entry to sensitive information, illegitimate access to services, and denial-of-services.
+abstract: This paper proposes Proteus, a protocol state machine, property-guided, and budget-aware automated testing approach for discovering logical vulnerabilities in wireless protocol implementations.
+Proteus maintains its budget awareness by generating test cases (ie, each being a sequence of protocol messages) that are not only meaningful (ie, the test case mostly follows the desirable protocol flow except for some controlled deviations) but also have a high probability of violating the desirable properties.
+To demonstrate its effectiveness, we evaluated Proteus in two different protocol implementations, namely 4G LTE and BLE, across 23 consumer devices (11 for 4G LTE and 12 for BLE).
+Proteus discovered 26 unique vulnerabilities, including 113 instances.
+Affected vendors have positively acknowledged 12 vulnerabilities through 5 CVEs.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-  - Formal Verfication
-  - 5G Core Network
+  - 5G devices
+  - Bluetooth
+  - Software Testing
+  - Fuzzing
+  - Vulnerbility Research

 # Display this page in the Featured widget?
 featured: true